 Explore the field of education by taking EDST 180: Psychology of Learning (the only course open to first-year students) or EDST 350: Ethnicity, Cultural Diversity, and Education.
 Each course includes a 20-hour practicum that will introduce you to the teaching profession and give you experience in a classroom setting.
 Each will also satisfy the social science general education requirement.

 Gain experience working with children and youth through a Lawrence volunteer program, a community organization, sports coaching, or a summer camp.

 Seeking Admission to the Teacher Education Program

-After you complete one education studies course with a practicum, stop by the Education Department office (Briggs 117, 7:30-11:30am) or the Music Education office to pick up a Teacher Certification Handbook and program application.
-Plan to meet with the Director of Teacher Education, Stewart Purkey, or the chair of Music Education, Kirk Moss, to talk about the requirements for your subject area.
+After you complete one education studies course with a practicum, stop by the Education Department office (Briggs 117, mornings) or the Music Education office (Conservatory) to pick up a Teacher Certification Handbook and program application.
+Plan to meet with an education or music education faculty member to talk about the requirements for your subject area.
 When your application is complete, the department will schedule you for an interview.
 You can continue taking education studies courses while you apply, but you must be admitted before you can take a methods course or begin student teaching.

 Planning Your Studies

 All of the required teacher education courses must be completed prior to student teaching.
 Education courses may be taken in any order with the following exceptions:

 - Psychology of Learning (EDST 180) must be completed before you take Educating All Learners (EDUC 430 or 431);